CLINIC POLICY

 Dear Patients,

-When I designed this clinic, I intended it to fill the gap between walk-in only and a traditional family practice: a place where the myriad of transitioning workers in Fort McMurray could access quality and timely care without committing to live here permanently or getting an Alberta health number.
-Since our inception in 2017, we have helped thousands without forcing them to choose between a bare minimum visit and the search for a traditional family doctor.
+The Community Care Clinic was designed to fill the gap between walk-in only and a traditional family practice: a place where the myriads of transitioning workers and visitors could access quality and timely care without committing to live here permanently.
+Since our inception in 2017, we have helped thousands without forcing them to choose between a bare minimum visit and the search for a traditional family doctor opting instead for a compromise.

-Thank you for your continued support.
+Thank you for your continued trust and support.
 With no patients, there is no clinic.

 Sincerely,